Cerberus: Query-driven Scalable Vulnerability Detection in OAuth Service Provider Implementations: Discussion

 \section{Discussion}

 ~ While designing \toolname, we strived to achieve a good trade-off between expressiveness and scalability.
-For complex semantics (e.g., secure computation, storage modeling, etc.) that are difficult to model precisely, our current static analysis leverages data- and control-dependencies to over-approximate the actual semantics, which in theory, can lead to spurious execution paths.
-However, as discussed in Section~\ref{sec:eval}, our tool achieves a low false positive rate despite our modeling.
-Secondly, dynamic features of Java and Javascript, such as reflective calls, dynamic class loading, and exceptional handling pose challenges for \toolname.
-Those features can cause \toolname to have false negatives (although such cases are very rare based on our evaluation).
-Our current implementation of hybrid analysis can already handle some cases of dynamic features (e.g., reflective calls with string constants).
-We plan to further mitigate this issue by integrating Tamiflex~\cite{tamiflex} and ACG~\cite{acg} tools for systematically reasoning about dynamic features into the \toolname toolchain.\\
+For complex semantics (e.g., secure computation, storage modeling, etc.) that are difficult to model precisely, our current static analysis leverages data- and control-dependencies to over-approximate the actual semantics, which, in theory, can lead to spurious execution paths.
+However, as discussed in Sec.~\ref{sec:eval}, our tool achieves a low false positive rate despite our modeling.
+Secondly, dynamic features of Java and Javascript, such as reflective calls, dynamic class loading, and exceptional handling can result in false negatives.
+Our current implementation of hybrid analysis currently provides limited support to handle dynamic features (e.g., reflective calls with string constants).